khaifazil/Docker-DockerCompose-K8-course/Images and Containers.md

 `docker cp {arg1} {arg2}`
 - command to copy files to and from a container
 	- arg1 - path of the source directory
-	- arg2 - path of the destination
+	- arg2 - containerName:path of the destination